LouieSlocombe/openmmqmmm/README.md

 - **[forcefill](https://github.com/LouieSlocombe/forcefill)** is not on PyPI: `conda_install.sh`
   clones a reviewed commit next to this repository and installs it in editable mode.
 Existing checkouts are preserved; set `FORCEFILL_REF=main` before a first install to follow development.
-  Without it `openmm_modeller(parameterize_nonstandard=True)` raises `MissingDependencyError`;
+  Without it `openmm_modeller(parameterize_nonstandard=True)` raises `MissingDependencyError`, and nothing else is affected.
-  everything else except the PLUMED integration works.
 Its dependency stack (openff-toolkit, openmmforcefields, RDKit, AmberTools) comes from conda-forge via `build_tools/environment.yml` — openff-toolkit is not on PyPI, which is why the conda route below is recommended
 - `openmm_md_plumed` also requires **PLUMED** and **openmm-plumed**, neither of which can come from conda-forge: that `openmm-plumed` binary requires OpenMM `<8.5`, and that PLUMED build omits the `opes` module. `conda_install.sh` compiles both from source (PLUMED 2.10.1,